the5avage/Q-Learning/README.md

 Q(s_t, a_t)_{\text{target}} \leftarrow (1-\alpha) Q(s_t, a_t) + \alpha \left[ r_{t+1} + \gamma \sum_{a_{t+1}} x_i(a_{t+1}|s_{t+1}) Q(s_{t+1}, a_{t+1}) \right]
 ```

-As described earlier (see the section on Soft Q-Learning), a reward is also added based on the resulting probability distribution and the temperature parameter.
+As described earlier (see the section on Soft Q-Learning), a reward is also added based on the entropy of the probability distribution and the temperature parameter.
 This encourages states where multiple actions are viable.
 The temperature parameter for action selection controls exploration during training, while the reward's temperature parameter determines the balance between reducing error and being in states where many actions are valid.

 ### Results